malmadani47-spec/school-database-project/README.md

 ## ▶ How to Run:

 1. Create the database in MySQL.
-2. Import the SQL files.
+2. Import the SQL file.
 3. Run the queries.

  ## 👨‍💻 Author Mohammad Al Madani